Foreign policy of Vladimir Putin: Tensions in other ex-Soviet countries

 Besides Ukraine, several other ex-Soviet and ex-communist countries continue to be flashpoints in the tug-of-war between the West and Russia.
 Frozen conflicts in Georgia and Moldova have been major areas of dispute, as both countries have breakaway regions that favor annexation by Russia.
 The Baltic Sea and other areas have also caused tension between Russia and the West.
-The Crimean crisis sparked new worries that Russia might try to further remake the borders of Eastern Europe.
+The annexation of Crimea sparked new worries that Russia might try to further remake the borders of Eastern Europe.